hmcts/design-system/app/views/content/hmcts-a-z/README.md

 An individual legal issue or proposition at the heart of a case.

 For citizens use:
-Issue, or issues of your case
+Issue, or issues of your case.

 ### Postponement

 Explanation:

-When a court case or hearing that has been scheduled is cancelled and postponed to another day before it has started.
+When a court case or hearing that has been scheduled is cancelled or postponed before it has started.

 For citizens use:
-delay
+Delayed court case or hearing.

 ### Probate